Premonoidal and Kleisli double categories: Monoidality of purely central premonoidal double categories

 \sslabel{leading to}

-In the spirit of \ssref{binoidal str}, where we established a 1-1 correspondence between pseudodouble quasi-functors and purely central binoidal structures on a double category $\Bb$, we may extend this correspondence to more than two variables.
-Namely, observe that cubical quasi-functors of three and more variables, and their transformations, from \deref{4-ary} come down to collections of pseudodouble quasi-functors (of two variables) and their transformations satisfying certain compatibilities.
-Up to the fact that we defined cubical functors, {\em i.e.} quasi-functors of three and more variables, so that they are {\em strictly associative}, in the sense that $H(H(a,b),c)=H(a, H(b,c))$ that we often write as $((a,b),c)=(a, (b,c))$ for cells $(a,b,c)\in\Aa\times\Bb\times\Cc$ of sensible degrees, we can take a {\em mutatis mutandi} version of \deref{4-ary} to introduce {\em n-noidal} structures, determined by iteratively applied binoidal structure $(\ltimes,\rtimes)$ on $\Bb$, and their vertical transformations, determining relations among structural centrality transforms on cells from $\Bb$ in different variables.
-(Both in \cite{Gray} and \cite[Section 4]{GPS}, the authors worked with 2-categories, and it is then not surprising that their quasi-functors of three and more variables are strictly associative.
-Here we defined cubical functors in the same fashion: as strictly associative and we consider them on (strict) double categories, whereas in \cite{HF} the authors work with {\em bicategories} and hence it is not surprising that their premonoidal bicategoires, {\em i.e.} their underlying binoidal structures, are not strictly associative.)
+In the spirit of \ssref{binoidal str}, where we established a 1-1 correspondence between pseudodouble quasi-functors and purely/left/right central binoidal structures on a double category $\Bb$, we may extend this correspondence to more than two variables.
+Namely, observe that pseudodouble quasi-functors of three and more variables, and their transformations, from \deref{4-ary} come down to collections of pseudodouble quasi-functors of two variables and their transformations satisfying certain compatibilities.
+We can take a {\em mutatis mutandi} versions of \deref{cub} -- \deref{4-ary} to introduce purely central, respectively left or right central {\em n-noidal} structures and their vertical transformations, determining relations between structural centrality transforms on central cells from $\Bb$ in different variables.